Belodri/TaliaCampaign/playerChangelog.md

 ### Magic Items
 - Charlatan's Die for Plex

+### Macro: "Damage or Heal Self"
+Macro allows users to apply a chosen amount of damage, healing, or temphp to owned tokens while respecting the system's application methods.
+This means parameters that alter damage taken, such as resistances or immunities, are taken into account.

 ## Changed

 ### Armor of Agathys
 Changed how it works and added all of the spell's effects to the active effect.
 ###### from: